Wary China keeps close watch as Tiananmen anniversary arrives

 The extraordinary measures are explained by the fact that she is one of the co-founders of a group of families called the Tiananmen Mothers, who have long demanded justice for the victims of the massacre.

-Ding Zilin, the other co-founder who was traveling in the eastern city of Wuxi, near Shanghai, was not allowed to return to Beijing, said Zhang and other rights activists.
+Ding Zilin, the other co-founder who was travelling in the eastern city of Wuxi, near Shanghai, was not allowed to return to Beijing, said Zhang and other rights activists.

 ”There is much empathy for them given they lost children in 1989,“ said William Nee, Amnesty International’s China researcher. ”They are seen as credible and their continued fight for justice, especially given their age, has drawn much sympathy.